An internationally renowned and popular alpine crossing between Fiordland and Lake Wakatipu.

 Children 17 and under must book, but stay for free at huts and campsites.
 Children 15 and under must be accompanied by an adult.
 The full track is not recommended for children under 10 years of age.
 However, overnight walks to Howden Hut or Routeburn Flats or Falls Huts are suitable for families.

-Outside the Great Walks season, huts are managed as serviced huts, providing toilets and tank water but no ranger or cooking facilities, and possibly no fuel for heating.
-Payment is made using hut tickets.
+Huts are managed as serviced huts, providing toilets and tank water but no ranger or cooking facilities, and possibly no fuel for heating.
+Payment is made using backcountry hut tickets.
 Some bridges are removed to reduce risk of damage.
 Conditions on alpine sections of the track require snow skills and avalanche awareness.
-However, lowland sections of track are suitable for general off-season use.
+However, lowland sections of track are suitable for general day or overnight use.

 The Routeburn in winter or early spring is a highly worthwhile destination with alpine views that are unmatched by those of the summer months.
 Check conditions with DOC before departure.